kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ### Create load balancer for kube-apiserver

 {{< note >}}
-**Note**: There are many configurations for load balancers.
+There are many configurations for load balancers.
 The following example is only one option.
 Your cluster requirements may need a different configuration.
 {{< /note >}}

 1. Create a kube-apiserver load balancer with a name that resolves to DNS.